dmritrekker/trekker/README.md

 ## Usage

-Simple run `trekker` on the terminal.
+Simply run `trekker` on the terminal.
 This will display help and the commands, which are listed below:

 | Command    | Description |
 |------------|-------------|